eighty20results/e20r-sequences/README.md

 * No longer calling back-end when adding new sequence ID to post/page in edit.php
 * Simplify removal of sequence/delay pair from a post in edit.php
 * Support removing one of multiple sequence entries from a post/page in edit.php

+###3.0-beta-3

+* Renamed 'Add' button to 'New Sequence'
+* Would sometimes add an extra sequence/delay input field when the 'Add' button was clicked in edit.php

+###3.0-beta-4

+* Update the TODO section in README.txt
+* Clean up TODO items class.PMProSequence.php
+* Would loop indefinitely if there were no sequence posts and the sequence was attempted viewed from the front-end.
+* Allow users with admin privileges to have access to any sequence & posts.
+* Didn't always save the opt-in settings for the user(s).
+* Typo in opt-in setting.
+* Force user id when looking for closest post.
+* Didn't always allow administrators to see posts in sequence
+* Correctly sanitize date values as delays
+* Re-enable the wipe functionality when changing the type of sequence from day # based to date based (or vice versa)